Thunderblok/thunderline/ops/federation/flower/README.md

    docker push ghcr.io/thunderblok/flower-superexec:0.0.1
    ```

    Adjust the tag/registry to match your infra.
-The Dockerfile copies the project into `/workspace/app` and strips any duplicate `flwr[...]` dependency before installing the remaining Python requirements (Flower ships inside the base image already).
+The Dockerfile copies the project into `/workspace/app`, strips any duplicate `flwr[...]` dependency, and leaves the base image’s Flower install in place.
+Ensure the image bundles this repository’s `python/cerebros/keras` package so the new Keras backend is available to the runtime.

 3. **Create the Flower namespace in your cluster**: